 Please click on a topic to expand or collapse the solution.

-To port your number over to VirtualPBX you will need to fill out either a Toll-free LOA (Letter Of Agency) Form or a Local LOA Form.
+To port your number over to VirtualPBX you will need to fill out an LOA Form.
 This form, once completed, serves as a record of transfer between your toll-free or local number carrier and VirtualPBX.
+Download the LOA Form.

 Note: Please make sure to sign and date the form before you send your fax.
 Incomplete or inaccurate forms can not be processed and will delay the porting of your number.
-Processing of toll-free ports usually requires 3 to 5 business days while local number ports typically require 10 to 20 business days.
+Processing of local numbers usually requires 3 to 5 business days, toll-free number ports typically require 5 to 7 business days.
 Further porting information can be found below.

 Using a ported number as your primary contact number creates three problems: